top of page

 • Everyday Practicalities – Applying for new ID, enrolling children in new schools, securing childcare.

 For someone already carrying the weight of trauma, this process can feel overwhelming.
-Without the right support, many survivors are left feeling isolated, financially unstable, and at risk of returning to their abuser.
+Without the right support, survivors are left feeling isolated, financially unstable, and at risk of returning to their abuser.

 Coercive Control: The Abuse You Can’t Always See

 It wasn’t until 2015 that the UK legally recognised coercive control as a crime.
-Before that, if there were no visible bruises, there was often no case to answer.
+Before then, if there were no visible bruises, there was often no case to answer.
 But abuse isn’t just about physical violence.

 Coercive control is about: